Electron-phonon coupling in magnetic materials using the local spin density approximation: Introduction

-This limitation has been addressed using finite differences~\cite{Carrascolvarez2024,Carrascolvarez2024b,Carrascolvarez2025,WangYan2024,Zhang2025,Engel2020,Chaput2019} but is limited due to the computational cost of supercells.
-Recently, support for DFPT with non-collinear magnetism and ultrasoft pseudopotentials has been implemented in \textsc{Abinit}~\cite{Gonze2016,Gonze2020,Verstraete2013,Ma2023,Verstraete2025} and \textsc{Quantum ESPRESSO}~\cite{Giannozzi2009,Giannozzi2017,Urru2019}.
-However, it has never been extended to the interpolation of EPMEs, which hinders realistic applications in magnetic materials.
-We present a first-principles implementation for electron–phonon properties in magnetic systems, validated and applied to Fe and Ni.
+This limitation has been addressed using finite differences~\cite{Chaput2019,Engel2020,Carrascolvarez2024,Carrascolvarez2024b,Carrascolvarez2025,WangYan2024,Zhang2025,Poliukhin2025,Wang2026} but is limited due to the computational cost of supercells.
+Recently, support for DFPT with non-collinear magnetism and ultrasoft pseudopotentials has been implemented in \textsc{Abinit}~\cite{Gonze2016,Gonze2020,Verstraete2013,Ma2023,Verstraete2025} and \textsc{Quantum ESPRESSO} (QE)~\cite{Giannozzi2009,Giannozzi2017,Urru2019}, as well as interpolation of the electron-phonon matrix elements with collinear magnetism in \textsc{Perturbo}~\cite{Zhou2021a,Zhou2021,Chang2025,Le2025}.
+We here present a first-principles implementation for electron–phonon properties in magnetic systems, validated and applied to Fe and Ni.
 Our results reveal the essential role of the magnetic phase in resistivity, the microscopic origin of scattering in different ferromagnets, and the absence of phonon-mediated superconductivity in both materials.
 These insights provide a foundation for designing magnetic materials with tailored transport properties for energy applications.
-In this work, we extend the capabilities of the \textsc{EPW} code~\cite{Giustino2007,Ponce2016,Lee2023} to support collinear magnetism, unlocking the path to study electron-phonon related properties in magnetic materials with high accuracy and at reasonable computational cost.
-To that end, we exploit the recent developments in the \textsc{Abinit} code on spin-dependent electron-phonon interactions~\cite{Gonze2020} to validate our implementation.
+In this work, we extend the capabilities of the electron phonon Wannier (\textsc{EPW}) code~\cite{Giustino2007,Ponce2016,Lee2023} to support collinear magnetism, unlocking the path to study electron-phonon related properties in magnetic materials with high accuracy and at reasonable computational cost.
+To this end, we exploit recent developments in the \textsc{Abinit} code on spin-dependent electron-phonon interactions~\cite{Gonze2020} to validate our implementation.
 This choice is guided by the documented small discrepancy between \textsc{Abinit} and \textsc{Quantum ESPRESSO}~\cite{Ponce2014,Bosoni2023,Ponce2025}.
 Although collinear magnetism serves as an approximation to its non-collinear counterpart when considering spin-orbit coupling (SOC), its computational efficiency is markedly superior, while retaining a good degree of accuracy.